 Su shrugged his shoulders.
 "We all had to do some impromptu swimming, dear sister."

-"Yet you're not as sick as him," she said, indicating Farouk.
+"Yet you're not as sick as him," she said, indicating Faruq.

 Su shrugged his shoulders a second time.
-"Perhaps Farouk just doesn't have the constitution the rest of us have."
+"Perhaps Faruq just doesn't have the constitution the rest of us have."